 Let’s see, what did I leave out… Oh, yes, the “blue eye thing”.
 Yes, some of us do have blue eyes.
 We also can have brown, green, or amber eyes.
 We can have bi-eyes (2 different colors) or even parti-eyes, like Suka and me.
-Here is a close up of my eyes.
+Here is a close up of Ash and Kaede’s eyes.
 Siberian Husky Eye Color

 - our temperament (genetically determined and shaped by how well our caretakers have socialized us into their fold) and

 - our conformation / movement (how well do our physical proportions / abilities and movement fit into the breed standard).

 If you want to check out these links separately, go to my links page.

 We are a fabulous breed, just ask me!